Athena-OS/athena/docs/nixpkgs.md

 ```
 In this manner, all the declared variables like `pname` or `version` can be accessed by `finalAttrs.<variable-name>`.

+## Shell scripts

+In case you need to package a shell script which relies on ambient binaries/commands from the system environment, you could not be aware about all used commands, mostly for complex scripts.
+It can be problematic to understand what are the right dependencies to invoke.

+A solution is to use [resholve](https://github.com/abathur/resholve).
+It helps us to build the package in a self-contained environment in order to keep the correct dependencies tracked.

+An example of package using resholve is [unix-privesc-check](https://github.com/NixOS/nixpkgs/blob/f00e45dabfe1af2df6399d0f3b400b6b351467dd/pkgs/by-name/un/unix-privesc-check/package.nix).

+In particular, it is mandatory to have **solutions** variable.
+Inside it:
+* **inputs** must be filled with the dependencies of the script
+* **fake** should contain those commands that don't exist in Linux environment or that cause the error `"There is not yet a good way to resolve '<command>' in Nix builds."`
+* **execer** should contain all those commands that cause the error `'<command>' _might_ be able to execute its arguments, and I don't have any command-specific rules for figuring out if this specific invocation does or not.`.
+Note that, if the error persists despite you used `cannot`, use the package variable by `.bin` like `"cannot:${glibc.bin}/bin/ldd"`.

 ## Perl Modules

 In case you need to upload a Perl module in Nixpkgs repository, you must not create a `default.nix` in `pkgs/development/perl-modules` (unless the module is not straight forward and needs some core dependency).
 In most cases, you need only to add in `pkgs/top-level/perl-packages.nix` something like this structure: